Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-1/day-3/lecture-materials/intro-to-express-middleware.md

 <br>

-While we're at it, let's make sure all of our templates have this link tag so they can use any CSS rules we've defined in `style.css`
+While we're at it, let's make sure all of our templates have a link tag so they can use any CSS rules we've defined in `style.css`

 <br>